obstruse/LightTable/README.md

 - SAVE the AWB to config.ini
 ### Focus
 - Place the focus target on the LCD.
 Raise the target to approximately the height of the object.
+- Open camera aperature to maximum.
+- Enter zoom mode (key 'z' or TFT #3)  Move the zoom window using the TFT circles.
+- Adjust focus.
-- Open camera iris, adjust focus.
-Lock focus.
+- Lock focus.
   |![](images/focus50-small.png)|
   |:-:|
   |Focus Target|